 The last of the Freehand hotel spots is now open for dinner (they already have Studio and The George Washington Bar).
 Simon & the Whale is from the same people behind West Village places like Joseph Leonard and Fedora, and might be good for your friend who insists on trying the most interesting things on every menu (in this case: cauliflower with veal tongue pastrami or arctic char toast).

-We checked out Simon & The Whale and put it on our Hit List.
+We checked out Simon & The Whale and wrote a review.

 Meme’s in Prospect Heights looks like a modern Brooklyn version of a diner that could have been in Grease.
 They’re open for brunch and dinner, when they serve takes on American classics (buffalo chicken goddess salad, patty melts on rye bread, and a peanut butter pie) and a big menu of cocktails.